mapping-commons/sssom/src/docs/spec-formats-rdf.md

 <a id="sssom-slots"></a>
 ## Representation of slots
-A metadata slot on any given SSSOM object (such as a `Mapping` or a `MappingSet`) is represented as a RDF triple where:
+A metadata slot on any given SSSOM object (such as a `Mapping` or a `MappingSet`) MUST be represented as a RDF triple where:

 * the subject is the resource representing the SSSOM object;
 * the predicate is either:
     * the property indicated by the `URI` field in the LinkML description of the slot, if such a field is present;
-    * or a property constructed by catenating the `https://w3id.org/sssom/` namespace and the name of the slot;
+    * or a property constructed by concatenating the `https://w3id.org/sssom/` namespace and the name of the slot;
 * the object is the value of the slot.